Freiburg has a good collection of woodcuttings by

 Grien.
 He liked his nickname so much that he signed most of his

-engravings and paintings with his three initials HBG.
+engravings and paintings with his three initials, HBG.

 Hans and Albrecht became good friends, so Grien managed Dürer's workshop in

-where he learned in 1521 that Luther had suddenly disappeared on his way
+his master's absence.
+In particular, when Albrecht was in the Netherlands, he learned in 1521 that Luther had suddenly disappeared on his way

 back from the imperial diet at Worms to Wittenberg.

-Dürer who had intended
+Dürer, who had intended

 to etch the Luther portrait